Welcome!

 The hub community

 We meet at 7:00 p.m. on the Fourth Wednesday of the month at The Hub gym.
-In our meeting we usually include some sort of program (silent auction, show and tell, etc.).
+In our meeting we usually include some sort of program (silent auction, guest speaker, door prizes, show and tell, etc.).
 This is when you can sign up to join one of our Fieldtrips!

-Please note, there are no club meetings in July and August, when most members are on vacation.
+Please note, there are no club meetings in July and August, with many members on vacation.

-In summer months club members often get together on a multi-day camping trip.
+In summer months, club members often get together for a BBQ in June and a multi-day camping trip in August.

 Lapidary Arts